carpentries/instructor-training/episodes/09-eia.md

 with a few working definitions, adapted from the [University of Pittsburgh DEI Glossary][glossary]:

 **Equity:** The proportional distribution of desirable outcomes across groups.
 Sometimes confused with equality, equity refers to outcomes while equality connotes equal treatment.
-More directly, equity is when an individual’s race, gender, socio-economic status, sexual orientation, etc. do not determine their educational, economic, social, or political opportunities.

 **Inclusion:**  Authentically bringing traditionally excluded individuals and/or groups into processes, activities and decision/policy making in a way that shares power.
 Inclusion promotes broad engagement, shared participation,